defold/doc/docs/en/manuals/extensions.md

 DM_DECLARE_EXTENSION(MyExtension, LIB_NAME, AppInitializeMyExtension, AppFinalizeMyExtension, InitializeMyExtension, 0, 0, FinalizeMyExtension)
 ```

 Note the macro `DM_DECLARE_EXTENSION` that is used to declare the various entry points into the extension code.
+The first argument `symbol` must match the name specified in *ext.manifest*.
 For this simple example, there is no need for any "update" or "on_event" entry points, so `0` is provided in those locations to the macro.

 Now it is just a matter of building the project (<kbd>Project ▸ Build and Launch</kbd>).
 This will upload the extension to the extension builder which will produce a custom engine with the new extension included.
 If the builder encounters any errors, a dialog with the build errors will show.